aaronamran/Customer-Churn-Prediction-Using-Supervised-Learning/README.md

       trained_models[name] = model
   ```

-- The evaluation function in section 12 is to evaluate a model using several classification metrics, which are Accuracy (Overall correctness), Precision: (percentage of predicted churns that were actually churns), Recall (percentage of actual churns correctly predicted), F1 Score (Harmonic mean of precision and recall) and ROC-AUC (Ability to distinguish between churn and no churn)
+- The evaluation function in section 12 is to evaluate a model using several classification metrics, which are:
+  - Accuracy (Overall correctness)
+  - Precision (percentage of predicted churns that were actually churns)
+  - Recall (percentage of actual churns correctly predicted)
+  - F1 Score (Harmonic mean of precision and recall which is useful whena balance between false positives and false negatives is required).
+The formula is: <br />
+    F1 Score = 2 * ((Precision * Recall)/(Precision + Recall))
+  - ROC-AUC (Receiver Operating Characteristic - Area Under Curve) (Ability toseparate classes across all threshold values; a higher AUC means the model is better at distinguishing between churn and non-churn customers).
+A perfect classifier is AUC of 1.0, but AUC of 0.5 means it is no better than random guessing
   ```
   # 12. Evaluation function
   def evaluate_model(name, model, X_test, y_test):